HuyaneMatsu/hata/docs/topics/slash.md

 Whether the slasher default exception handler should be used to handle exceptions dropped while handling or running a slash or a component command.
 Defaults to `True`.

-The default slasher exception handler forwards `SlashCommandError`-s' prettified error messages.
+The default slasher exception handler forwards `SlasherCommandError`-s' prettified error messages.
 These exceptions are raised meanwhile looking up, or validating slash command parameters.
 If any other exception occurs, it will forward a random not related error message, and call `client.events.error`.